 - Fees — Schools often charge additional fees for tech support, online student services, and more.

-- Technology — Online students need good-quality tech, including computers, webcams, microphones, and reliable high-speed Internet.
+- Technology — Online students need good-quality tech, including computers, webcams, microphones, and reliable high-speed internet.
 Depending on your program of study, you may also need specific software or hardware.

 - Books and materials — Even if a class is delivered online, it may still use textbooks and other hard-copy materials you’ll have to purchase on your own.

-- Travel costs — Some online master’s require attendance at in-person events, such as internships, orientations, residencies, or other experiential learning opportunities, which may have related costs for transportation, hotels, etc.
+- Travel costs — Some online master’s programs require attendance at in-person events, such as internships, orientations, residencies, or other experiential learning opportunities, which may have related costs for transportation, hotels, etc.

 Some factors can make an online program more affordable.